 back a full 2"!
 It doesn't sound like much but it

 makes a big difference in the room you get.

 I make these myself in

 the shop from plate steel.
 Cut to size, rounded

-corners, painted black and all hardware to install is
+corners, painted black and Grade 8 hardware to install is

 included.
 Sure you can make something like this

 yourself but why go through the hassle when you can buy